 Variance and standard deviation (which is the square root of variance) make use of how far each data point is away from the mean.

-Essentially, the variance is the average of the differences squared (squared so that positive numbers are added together) and two formulae for variance are available:
+Essentially, the variance is the average of the differences squared (squared so that positive numbers are added together) and is given by:

-The second formula can be thought of as ‘the mean of the datapoints squared subtract the square of the datapoints mean’.
-The variance is often written in term of a summary statistic where the summary statistic is given by
+The second formula can be thought of as ‘the mean of the datapoints squared subtract the square of the datapoints’ mean‘.
+The variance is often written in terms of a summary statistic where the summary statistic is given by

 The standard deviation is hence given by

 When calculating variance, the differences are squared (so that positive numbers are added together) and so may suggest an unnatural measure of spread.
 Since standard deviation is the square root of variance, it gives a natural measure of spread and also has the same units as the original datapoints.

 Estimates for the variance and standard deviation can be obtained using midpoints when grouped data is given.
 This is very much like when estimating the mean for grouped data.
 The formulae change slightly to include the frequencies (f) and the x are now the midpoints of the intervals:

 These formulae also apply to ungrouped data that is given in frequency tables.

 It is likely that you have heard of the range before, it is simply given as follows: